After a career of 20 years as a psychologist and family therapist, Nancy Rauch Douzinas became president of the Rauch Foundation in 1990.

 Lisa received her B.A. in 1981 cum laude from Queens College and her M.B.A. in industrial psychology from Baruch College of the City University of New York.

-Philip Rauch is a partner at Brown Advisory, an independent investment firm with assets of over $30 billion.
+Philip Rauch is a Managing Director at William Blair, an independent investment firm.
 He is both a chartered financial analyst and a certified public accountant, and he has also worked at Alex.
 Brown & Sons, T. Rowe Price, and Morgan Stanley.

 A graduate of Wesleyan University and Harvard Business School, he has two children and four grandchildren.